Parallel Test-Time Scaling with Multi-Sequence Verifiers: Method

 where $\mathrm{step}(u)$ identifies the answer step $k$ to which the token belongs.

-{ To summarize, $a\nth_k$ can attend to $a\smallth{n'}_{k'}$ (1) through the full mask, (2) through the within-sequence mask if $n=n'$, (3) through the equivalence mask if $a\nth_k \sim a\smallth{n'}_{k'}$, and (4) through the within-answer mask if $n=n'$ and $k=k'$.
-In the \textbf{Terminal Answers} setting, the within-sequence mask and within-answer mask are equivalent, reducing the number of masks to three. } We further restrict the attention masks to be ``causal'' in the \textbf{Streaming Answers} setting, meaning that an answer $a\nth_k$ may attend to $a\smallth{n'}_{k'}$ only if $\tau\nth_k \geq \tau\smallth{n'}_{k'}$.
-We provide an ablation study of each mask, in \cref{sec:mask_ablation}.
+{ In the \textbf{Terminal Answers} setting, the within-sequence mask and within-answer mask are equivalent, reducing the number of masks to three. } We further restrict the attention masks to be ``causal'' in the \textbf{Streaming Answers} setting, meaning that an answer $a\nth_k$ may attend to $a\smallth{n'}_{k'}$ only if $\tau\nth_k + L_{k}\smallth{n} \geq \tau\smallth{n'}_{k'} + L_{k'}\smallth{n'}$.
+We provide an ablation study for each mask, in \cref{sec:mask_ablation}.

 The block's final output is then computed using standard residual connections and an MLP layer: